 The health and safety of our campers is our #1 priority.
-Crowders Camps has studied CDC and North Carolina state guidelines to prepare the most up-to-date and effective health policies possible for the protection of our campers.
-We are committed to transparently sharing our policies with you, our parents and group leaders, so that you can make informed decisions for your summer.
+Crowders Camps has studied CDC and North Carolina state guidelines to prepare the most up-to-date and effective health policies possible for the protection of our guests.
+We are committed to transparently sharing our policies with you, our parents and group leaders, so that you can make informed decisions.

-Please note, however, that even following all policies and safety guidelines issued by the state and CDC, you assume inherent risk in allowing your camper to gather with persons outside of your household.
+Please note, however, that even following all policies and safety guidelines issued by the state and CDC, you assume inherent risk in allowing your child/group to gather with persons outside of their own household(s).

-We have enacted preventative screening measures to evaluate the health of every staff member and camper entering the property each day this summer, along with restructuring our program in light of social distancing requirements.
+We have enacted preventative screening measures to evaluate the health of every staff member and camper entering the property each day, along with restructuring our programs in light of social distancing requirements.
 Additionally, we have created protocols to isolate, confirm, respond, and remove any camper or staff with suspected COVID-19.
 More details are available in the policy documents at the bottom of this page.

-If you have concerns about your camper attending day camp for any reason, please contact your physician for further advice.
+If you have concerns about yourself/your child child attending camp for any reason, please contact your physician for further advice.

 If you have been diagnosed with asthma; have been diagnosed with cancer, treated with chemo or radiation within six months of the onset of camp; suffer from cystic fibrosis, juvenile rheumatoid arthritis, or juvenile multiple sclerosis, please contact your doctor and discuss if attending camp is right for you.

-Campers will be required to bring a mask to camp and will be requested to wear their mask at all times it is feasible.
+Campers will be required to bring a mask to camp and will be requested to wear their mask when within six feet of others.